yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Episode 1 begins with a three-part safety signal:**
 - The persistent low frequency of wind passing through the Eagle's Nest wooden structure Edmund's metalworking rhythm in the workshop
-- The sound of Miriam's presence from the kitchen direction (not necessarily speaking, it could just be bowls hitting the countertop or fabric rustling).
+- The presence of Miriam from the kitchen direction (not necessarily speaking, it could just be bowls hitting the countertop or fabric rustling).

 Three voices simultaneously = safety.
 Anna doesn't know what this is, nor can she analyze it—she's only 3—but her body knows.
 This voice configuration is the earliest definition of "home" in her nervous system, and also the echo engine of the entire sub-novel.
 Every time Anna returns to the Eagle's Nest, the reader's body automatically checks: are all three voices present?
 The portal structure in Ep22 uses this "gap" to open the memory—the three voices surge up but are missing a beat; the workshop's metal rhythm is gone.